ksaua/remock/README.md

 * Replace any spring bean with a Mockito mock.
 * Replace any spring bean with a Mockito spy.
 * Replace any spring bean with a different implementation.
-* Rejecting any spring bean from being created without replacing it.
+* Reject any spring bean from being created without replacing it.

 Note: Remock currently only works with Spring 4.1.
 Support for Spring 4.0 and 3.2 is planned.